rsowell/cs-457-agile-iterations/docs/2-Iter-0--Credentials-Management--CI--and-Issue-Tracking-6b75.md

 ### Add a GitHub project to your repo

 1. Open your repo in GitHub
-2. In “Projects”, click on “New project” (not “Link a Project”) and, when asked for a template in the left column, select “\[TEMPLATE\] 10.5 Backlog Template”
+2. In “Projects”, click on “New project” (not “Link a Project”) and, when asked for a template in the left column, select “Kanban”

 ### Understand your GitHub project

 Now that you successfully added a project to your repository, you can start creating issues!

-- New/Ice Box: all unprioritized issues
+- Backlog: all unprioritized issues
-- Todo: prioritized issues (you’re going to do the work)
+- Ready: prioritized issues (you’re going to do the work)
 - In Progress: issues in progress
 - In Review: issues pending review from your teammates (make sure you make a PR\!)
 - Done: issues you finished working on

 # Deliverables

 There is **no direct deliverable** for iteration 0.
 You will need to complete this iteration (and potentially refer back to it) before starting iteration 1, however.
-Your course staff may verify that you've completed these steps before grading iteration 1.